The Interpersonal Whole-Brain Model of Care's Trauma-Support Model

 Evaluation.
 Assessment.
 Individualized Plans.

-The Interpersonal Whole-Brain Model of Care builds upon itself, helping students to create a more complex interplay of their thoughts, feelings, emotions, introspection, and interpersonal perspective-taking over time.
-It is of utmost importance to meet each student exactly where they are neurodevelopmentally through an integrated approach of the socio-emotional therapeutic model and individualized neurodevelopmental interventions, while being mindful and aware of each individual’s previous experiences.
+The Interpersonal Whole-Brain Model of Care builds upon itself, helping clients to create a more complex interplay of their thoughts, feelings, emotions, introspection, and interpersonal perspective-taking over time.
+It is of utmost importance to meet each client exactly where they are neurodevelopmentally through an integrated approach of the emotional-behavioral-relational therapeutic model and individualized neurodevelopmental interventions, while being mindful and aware of each individual’s previous experiences.

-At Jacob's Ladder, students form trusting and enduring relationships with their teachers.
-The student experience is not just academic and therapeutic.
+At Jacob's Ladder, clients form trusting and enduring relationships with their providers.
+The client experience is not just academic and therapeutic.
 Relational growth is also essential for wholeness.

 Learn about our success in helping individuals with a history of trauma.